Torwalt/gosanta/README.md

 into domain logic and infrastructure implementations.
 A domain, here `awards`, consists of `PhishingEvent`s being processed to assing `PhishingAward`s to `User`s belonging to `Company`s.
 The orchestration of that domain is done through services.
-Services, e.g. `awarding`, read events from a repository, apply the domain logic to them and create (write to another repository) the appropriate `PhishingAward`s.
-These domain services can be interacted with through different `ports`, e.g. an HTTP interface or a cron job.
+A service, e.g. `awarding`, receives a phishing event as input, applies the domain logic to it and creates (writes to a repository) the appropriate `PhishingAward`.
+Such a domain service can be interacted with through different `ports`, e.g. an HTTP interface or a cron job.
 The main point is, that the domain and domain services are not coupled to infrastructure implementing the domain's functionality, e.g. the `AwardService` depends on an